Posted on : December 28, 2018 by Clinic One on Flu Vaccines

 Indications

 Influenza vaccines protect against infection by the influenza virus (prophylaxis).
-The vaccines come in two forms, i.e. inactive and weakened viral forms.
+The vaccines come in two forms i.e. inactive and weakened viral forms.
 Pregnant women should be vaccinated with the inactive version.

 Dosage and Administration

-An intramuscular injection of the following doses and immunization of one dose is necessary every year at the same volume.
+An intramuscular injection of the following doses and immunization of one dose is necessary for every year at the same volume.

 Contraindications